The centers and initiatives below are affiliated with the School of Interactive Computing.

 Machine learning aims to produce machines that can learn from their experiences and make predictions based on those experiences and other data they have analyzed.
 The Center for Machine Learning at Georgia Tech is an interdisciplinary research center that is both a home for thought leaders and a training ground for the next generation of pioneers.

 Georgia Tech Institute for Robotics and Intelligence Machines

 Launched in 2013, the Institute for Robotics and Intelligent Machines (IRIM) is a Georgia Tech interdisciplinary research institute built upon the foundational work developed over the previous seven years in the former Robotics & Intelligent Machines Center at Georgia Tech.
 Led by School of Interactive Computing Distinguished Professor and KUKA Chair of Robotics Henrik Christensen, IRIM continues the tradition of designing the next generation of robotics technology and helping to prepare robotics students to be impactful contributors upon entering the high-tech workforce.

 Institute for People & Technology

-The Institute for People & Technology (IPaT) helps Georgia Tech researchers and a network of industry, government and nonprofit partners create game-changing ideas and new technologies that drive economic growth and empower people.
-Interdisciplinary teams of computer scientists, system scientists, and engineers collaborate with doctors, designers, teachers, government officials, architects and others to change our community and our world.
+The Institute for People & Technology (IPaT) helps Georgia Tech researchers and a network of industry, government, and nonprofit partners create game-changing ideas and new technologies that drive economic growth and empower people.
+Interdisciplinary teams of computer scientists, system scientists, and engineers collaborate with doctors, designers, teachers, government officials, architects, and many others to change our community and our world.
 Through living laboratories and multidisciplinary projects, IPaT tackles and solves society’s most pressing problems.

 Developing novel computational methods for measuring and analyzing the behavior of children and adults during face-to-face social interactions.